The Association of CSPE Teachers (ACT)

 by Brendan O'Regan

-Follow a general election on a national and/or local/constituency level.
+***Ideas for following a general election on a national and/or local/constituency level - an ideal citizenship action.

 Break class into small groups - one for each political party fielding candidates in the area, and one for independents if any.
 Each group must track their party's activities through the campaign, compiling written log/report, and making regular presentations/progress reports to class.

-Resources will include local newspapers, election literature, party and candidate websites.
+Resources will include local newspapers, election literature, party and candidate websites etc

 A visit from each candidate would be ideal, though as the election approaches they may not have time, but may be willing to send a representative.

-Party political broadcasts can be taped from radio and TV (preferably by the student though teacher might want to have a backup copy) and used in class.
+Party political broadcasts can be recorded from radio and TV or streamed from online sources and used in class.

 Opinion polls leading up to the election could be studied and compared to national/constituency outcome.
 This is also an ideal opportunity to study the mechanics of the elections.